Calvary Baptist Church (Manhattan): History

 The church was founded in 1847, and its first sanctuary was at 50 West 23rd Street, completed in 1854.
-It then moved to a red sandstone Gothic church designed by John Rochester Thomas at its current location, which was built in 1883-1884.
+It then moved to a red sandstone Gothic church designed by John Rochester Thomas at its current location, which was built in 1883–1884.
 It also had a chapel at 223 West 67th Street, which was later used by St. Matthew's Roman Catholic Church.

 In 1923, Calvary became one of the earliest churches to operate its own radio station and has since maintained a long tradition of widely followed religious broadcasts.
 "Tell It From Calvary" is a radio show that the church still produces weekly; it is heard on WMCA.

 The building at 123 West 57th Street was an early example of an urban high-rise, or "skyscraper", church, a 16-story building which also included the Hotel Salisbury, an apartment hotel.
-Planning for the edifice began in 1929, with the design credited to the firm of Jardine, Hall & Murdock, and the building was dedicated in 1931.
+Planning for the edifice began in 1929, with the design credited to the firm of Jardine, Hill & Murdock, and the building was dedicated in 1931.
 Two Steinway grand pianos were donated to the church by pianist Van Cliburn, who attended periodically while living in the hotel.

 Richard Nixon and Bill Clinton have worshipped at Calvary.
 Billy Graham and Billy Sunday have preached there.

-In early 2020, Calvary Baptist Church and the Salisbury Hotel closed.
-The Gothic Revival edifice was planned to be demolished to make way for a new office building with space for the church.
-Following a delay due to the COVID-19 pandemic in New York City, Alchemy Properties acquired the church in July 2021, and demolition began in 2022.
-During the renovation, Calvary gathered every Sunday at 10 a.m. on the Manhattan campus of Hunter College, as well as online.
+In 2019, Alchemy and ABR Investment Partners announced that they would acquire the sites at 123–141 West 57th Street from the Calvary Baptist Church.
+The developers planned to replace these sites with a 26-story tower containing a church sanctuary, offices, and shops.
+In early 2020, Calvary Baptist Church and the Salisbury Hotel closed in preparation for demolition.
+Following a delay due to the COVID-19 pandemic in New York City, Alchemy Properties acquired the church in 2021 and announced plans to redevelop the site.
+Demolition began in 2022, and the next year, the church leased space at a synagogue on 86th Street.